-Our investment philosophy is well grounded in academic theory and our experiences in the real world.
+Our investment philosophy is well grounded in academic theory and our experiences over the past 40 years investing in the real world.
 In addition, we are also substantial co-investors alongside our clients, or to say it simply: we eat our own cooking.

 If we believe investors will be better served using a different strategy, we will lead the way with our own money.
 Thankfully our strategy has served us well over the years.

 Regardless of market conditions, we continue to make progress on our processes and the application of our philosophy.

 Acropolis explores five general tenets to bring a collaborative, personalized approach to managing our client’s wealth: